 The Bill reflects several longstanding priorities of the Commission, including recommendations from our 2017 Blue Card Review, and represents a significant step forward in enhancing Queensland's working with children check framework and justice system responses to sexual offending.
 We support the proposed reforms as an important means of improving safeguards for children, acknowledging victim harm in sentencing, and aligning Queensland's laws with contemporary understandings of sexual violence.

-If you have any queries in relation to this matter, please don't hesitate to contact me directly on processor or via email at processor or via email
+If you have any queries in relation to this matter, please don't hesitate to contact me directly on the second of the second second

 Yours sincerely